sofi-dobriak/goit-typescript-hw-01/README.md

-The first homework from the TypeScript block.
-Solidifying the syntax
+The first homework from the TypeScript block